desi-sciencecommunicator/TheSingingGardenProject/JournalEntries/Journal.md

 The cricket have different tones and pitches when trilling.
 I want to say it is audible by ear?

-Current weather: 75 degrees F, 2 MPH winds, 4 MPH gust
+Current weather: 75 degrees F, 2 MPH winds, 4 MPH gust.

 ## 20260723